TCitH- and VOLEitH-based Signatures from Restricted Decoding: Modeling Restricted Decoding Problems

-The (general) restricted Syndrome Decoding Problem (\RSDP) \cite{baldi2025new} replaces the Hamming-weight constraint of the classical SDP with the requirement that each entry must lie in the fixed subset $\eset$ of the underlying finite field $\F$.
-Formally, it is defined as follows:
+\textbf{Restricted decoding assumption.} The (general) restricted Syndrome Decoding Problem (\RSDP) \cite{baldi2025new} replaces the Hamming-weight constraint of the usual SDP with the requirement that each entry must lie in the fixed subset $\eset$ of the underlying finite field $\F$.
+It is defined as follows: